-The school is not responsible for items that are lost or stolen.
+The school is not responsible for items that are lost or stolen, including any personal electronic devices brought to campus.
 Items having a value for one individual usually have an appeal for others.
 Therefore, all items of value must be kept at home.